notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 ### **Target user profile**

+- NUS students, teaching assistants and professors looking for a better learning management system
-- perfers viewing the website on both mobile and laptop environment
+- prefers to view the website on both mobile and laptop environment
 - taking or planning to take a supported module
 - requires help with learning activities
 - looking for ways to interact and learn from peers from the same module